 Affordable Care Act (ACA)

 The Affordable Care Act (ACA), also known as Obamacare, is a federal law passed in 2010.
-The law makes health insurance more accessible and affordable for Americans.
+The law helps make health insurance more accessible and affordable for Americans.

 What the ACA Does